TheFischerLab/FLEXR/README.md

 1. git
 2. [Phenix](https://phenix-online.org), for [Ringer](https://bl831.als.lbl.gov/ringer/)
 3. [Coot 1](https://pemsley.github.io/coot/) for FLEXR/FLEXR-GUI, which is most easily installed through [CCP4 9](https://www.ccp4.ac.uk/download/#os=macos)
-4. [MUSCLE](https://www.drive5.com/muscle/) For FLEXR-MSA, which is most easily accessed with Phenix
+4. [MUSCLE](https://www.drive5.com/muscle/) For FLEXR-MSA, which can also be downloaded through Homebrew.
+Test with MUSCLE 5.2 .
 5. [PyMOL](https://pymol.org) For FLEXR-MSA, optional.

 These installation instructions will show you how to install FLEXR within Coot 1 from a CCP49 installation.